apache/nuttx/configs/README.txt

 Supported Boards
 ^^^^^^^^^^^^^^^^

+configs/16z
+  This is the port of NuttX port to the 16z board.
+The 16z board is based on the ZiLOG ZNEO Z16F2811AL20EG part.
+See https://github.com/toyaga/16z for further information.

 configs/amber
   This is placeholder for the SoC Robotics Amber Web Server that is based on the Atmel AVR ATMega128 MCU.
 There is not much there yet and what is